Individualizing Treatment of Skull Base Disorders

 Cranial skull base disorders, including complex tumors such as acoustic neuroma, are rare — with the largest U.S. medical centers treating fewer than 180 cases per year.
 Because these disorders often involve not just the brain, but also the nerves that encompass hearing, facial expression, vision and balance, treatment requires a multidisciplinary approach.

-“Research clearly shows that patients with acoustic neuromas and other skull base pathologies have better outcomes when treatment is performed in a multidisciplinary manner,” explains University Hospitals’ Neurological Institute Vice President and Director, Nicholas Bambakidis, MD, who was recently named President-Elect of the Congress of Neurological Surgeons (CNS).
+“Research clearly shows that patients with acoustic neuromas and other skull base pathologies have better outcomes when treatment is performed in a multidisciplinary manner,” explains University Hospitals’ Neurological Institute Vice President and Director, Nicholas Bambakidis, MD, who also serves as President of the Congress of Neurological Surgeons (CNS).

 UH Neurological Institute has a long history of close collaboration with its physician-partners in otolaryngology, Dr. Bambakidis says.
 The multidisciplinary skull base team at UH is comprised of neurology and otolaryngology specialists, including ENT (ear, nose and throat) surgeons, maxillofacial surgeons, neurosurgeons who specialize in lateral, endoscopic and open skull base surgery, radiologists, nurse practitioners and neurotologists.